erom03/aslearn/README.md

 # ASLearn

 Version 2 of ASLang, a hackathon project.
-This version was made to continue work past the hackathon while still preserving the original repo
+This version was made to continue work past the hackathon while still preserving the original repo.

 ## About